daniel7722/Fine-tuning/swarm-project/README.md

 │   └── third_party/            ← e.g., ZeroMQ, absl, Eigen submodules
 │
 ├── scripts/                    ← helper scripts
+│   ├── split.sh                ← spliting imagenette to each agent (extremely biased)
 │   ├── build_cpp.sh            ← bootstrap CMake build for cpp_agent
 │   ├── run_sim.sh              ← launches python_sim with config
 │   └── collect_metrics.py      ← post-run aggregator/plotter
 └── .gitignore
 ```

+## 06-16
+### Python simulation environement setup

+Procedure:
+- Distributed 10 different classes' dataset to 10 different agents with each agent only see one class but not the other.
+- At each round, agents train with local dataset, gossip its weight deltas to 2 random peers, apply other agent's deltas to their own model weight, and validate on randomly selected data.
+- Repeat step 2 for 10 rounds.

+The results show an evident ***catastrophic forgetting***.
+At each round, agent adapt other overfitted model weights and worsen the validation loss over time.